appseconnect/docs/_posts/Workflow-Management/2018-10-13-Troubleshooting.md

 `C:\Users\{user name}\AppData\Local\APPSeCONNECT\Content`

-3. If you find the input and the output packet, irrespective of this error code in your AEC system folder (Packet type – Input/Process/Output).
+3. If you find the input and the output packet, irrespective of this error code in your AEC system folder (Packet - type  Input/Process/Output).
 Open each of the folders and look for the XML Code errors in it.

-4. In case, if you don’t get any input or output packets, its probable reason is, your source and destination application are not validated properly, or any of the applications prerequisite hasn’t properly made.
+4. In case, if you don't get any input or output packets, its probable reason is, your source and destination application are not validated properly, or any of the applications prerequisite hasn't properly made.

 **Troubleshoot Category 3: Transformation Failed and skipped further synchronization**